strath-ace/smart-uq/README.md

 [![Build Status](https://travis-ci.org/space-art/smart-uq.svg?branch=master)](https://travis-ci.org/space-art/smart-uq)

-`SMART` is a collection of toolboxes developed and maintained since 2015 by the department of Mechanical and Aerospace Engineer of Strathclyde University. `SMART-UQ` in particular, is a collection of uncertainity quantification techniques.
+`SMART` is a collection of toolboxes developed and maintained since 2015 by the Department of Mechanical & Aerospace Engineering at the University of Strathclyde in Scotland. `SMART-UQ` in particular is a collection of uncertainity quantification techniques.

-`SMART` is aimed at making code development inside the team more efficient, reusable and easy maintainabile.
+`SMART` is aimed at making code development inside the Centre more efficient, reusable and easy maintainabile.

 `SMART` is CMake-based C++ project.
 It can be used as the basis for new projects.